-In 2018, staff costs amounted to \$\$11.6 million for 460 employees, which decreased from \$\$14.9 million for 700 employees in 2017, in the form of salary, wages, pension scheme based on respective jurisdictions (mainly Singapore's Central Provident Fund ("CPF")), foreign workers' levy, skill development fund and other staff benefits (including, but not limited to, welfare given to staff and bonuses).
+In 2019, staff costs amounted to \$\$10.2 million for 490 employees, which decreased from \$\$11.6 million for 460 employees in 2018, in the form of salary, wages, pension scheme based on respective jurisdictions (mainly Singapore's Central Provident Fund ("CPF")), foreign workers' levy, skill development fund and other staff benefits (including, but not limited to, welfare given to staff and bonuses).
+Staff costs were lower despite rising headcount as the Group managed to source for cheaper labour in 2019, mainly from non-executive category.

 Singapore's CPF contributions were made in accordance to prevailing Central Provident Fund Act.
-The total pension paid, which was included in the total staff costs, was \$\$449,000 in 2018, increased from \$\$434,000 in 2017.
+The total pension paid, which was included in the total staff costs, was \$\$467,000 in 2019, increased from \$\$449,000 in 2018.

-A detailed account of the full financial performance and position of the Group can be found in the Annual Report 2018.
+A detailed account of the full financial performance and position of the Group can be found in the Annual Report 2019.